efrigo88/video-subtitles-generator/README.md

 - `it` - Italian
 - `pt` - Portuguese
 - `ru` - Russian
-- `ja` - Japanese
-- `ko` - Korean
 - `zh` - Chinese

-For a complete list, see [Whisper's supported languages](https://github.com/openai/whisper/blob/main/whisper/tokenizer.py).
+Note: While Whisper supports many more languages, these are the ones currently configured in this project.
+For a complete list of Whisper's supported languages, see [Whisper's supported languages](https://github.com/openai/whisper/blob/main/whisper/tokenizer.py).

 ### Model Size